“Be happy in this moment. This moment is your life. Omar Khayyam

 3. Make Time for Reading

 The more you read the better you write.
 I read as much as I can.
 A perfect day would start with morning journally then a few hours reading on a beach watching the kids play.
-We would take intervals to swim, scooter with them and eat sandwiches and ice cream.
+We would take intervals to swim, scoot on our scooters with them and eat sandwiches and ice cream.
 We would go home to a pot of soup I put on before we left, and I would finish the day snuggled in bed with the tail end of the same book.
 Can it get better than that?

 I try to read a book a week, but sometimes it is impossible.
 Lately I read blog posts from fellow bloggers, news feeds, and magazine articles.
 Books are a luxury these days, but something I hope to get back to soon!